webix-hub/webix-angular/README.md

-Angular adapter for Webix UI
+Angular JS adapter for Webix UI
 ==========================

 [![npm version](https://badge.fury.io/js/webix-angular.svg)](https://badge.fury.io/js/webix-angular)

 Before Webix 4.3 this module was part of webix.js

-See the detailed documentation on [integration of Webix with Angular](http://docs.webix.com/desktop__angular.html).
+See the detailed documentation on [integration of Webix with Angular JS](http://docs.webix.com/desktop__angular.html).

+If you are looking for the demo for **Angular 2 and above**, check the [related repository](https://github.com/webix-hub/angular2-demo).

 Webix-Angular App Structure
 ---------------------------